The Adversarial Consistency of Surrogate Risks for Binary Classification: Problem Setup

 \subsection{Minimax Theorems for Adversarial Risks}

 We study the consistency of $\phi$ by by comparing minimizing sequences of $R^\e_\phi$ with those of $R^\e$.
 In the next section, in order to compare these minimizing sequences, we will attempt to re-write the adversarial loss in a `pointwise' manner similar to Proposition~\ref{prop:alt_consistency_characterization}.
 In order to achieve this representation of the adversarial loss, we apply minimax and complimentary slackness theorems from \citep{PydiJog2021,FrankNilesWeed23minimax}.
-Before presenting these results, we introduce the $\infty$-Wasserstein metric from optimal transport.
-For two finite probability measures $\QQ,\QQ'$ satisfying $\QQ(\Rset^d)=\QQ'(\Rset^d)$, let $\Pi(\QQ,\QQ')$ be the set of \emph{couplings} of $\QQ, \QQ'$: